Japan's economy shrinks at record rate, slammed by pandemic

 Development of a vaccine or medical treatment for COVID-19 would also help, but prospects for such breakthroughs are unclear.

-Since GDP measures what the economy did compared to the previous quarter, such a deep contraction will likely be followed by a rebound, unless conditions deteriorate further.
+Since GDP measures what the economy did compared to the previous quarter, such a deep contraction will likely be followed by a rebound, analysts said, unless conditions deteriorate further.

 That doesn’t necessarily mean the economy will return to pre-pandemic levels.
 Some experts doubt air travel and other sectors will ever fully recover.